LeidyGil/leidygil.github.io/SQL_English.md

 ```
 ### Join with aggregate functions
 Key ideas:
-Combining data FROM multiple tables: The JOIN clause allows us to combine rows FROM two or more tables.
+Combining data from multiple tables: The JOIN clause allows us to combine rows from two or more tables.
 Choosing the type of JOIN: The choice of JOIN type depends on whether we want to count rows without matches; if so, we use LEFT JOIN, otherwise, we use INNER JOIN.
 Grouping data: The use of GROUP BY allows us to group rows that have the same value in one or more columns.
 Aggregate functions: On grouped data, we can use aggregate functions such as SUM(), COUNT(), and AVG().

 What are we going to learn?
-In these exercises, we will work with very common problems in data analysis, WHERE we need to combine data FROM multiple tables, group them, and obtain information FROM aggregated data.
+In these exercises, we will work with very common problems in data analysis, where we need to combine data from multiple tables, group them, and obtain information from aggregated data.
 Throughout these exercises, we will learn to identify which type of JOIN to use for each case.

 Scenario